Hackuarium/simple-spectro/README.md

 a solution, determination of the kinetic of a reaction.

-The device is rather cheap if you buy all the component on aliexpress (but one) and hav eaccess to a 3D printer.
+The device is rather cheap if you buy all the component on aliexpress (but one) and have access to a 3D printer.
 By constructing 10 the price per spectrophotometer is around $25.
+However if you want to have a final product with metal case and assembly the cost would rather be $80 if you order 20 of them.

 <img src='images/patent-blue-v.jpg' width='600px' />